darincardin/Tokenizer/README.md

 # tokenizer
 Tokenizer using ReactJS and Webpack

+This library provides a tokenizer widget for use with a form.

 Library can be installed by adding this line to package.json dependancies:
 "tokenizer": "darincardin/tokenizer#1.1.4",